Coop

 Uploading

-There are 2 methods for uploading/posting an object to Coop:
+There are 2 methods for uploading/posting an object from your workspace to Coop:

-Calling the push() method on the object directly
+Call the push() method on the object directly.

-Calling the create() method on a Coop client object and passing it the object
+Call the create() method on a Coop client object and pass it the object.

-You can optionally pass a description and a visibility status at the same time: public, private or unlisted (default).
+You can optionally pass a description, a convenient alias for the Coop URL and a visibility status (public, private or unlisted (default)) when you create an object.
 These can be changed at any time.

 Direct method